tomitheninja/OpenWrt-WiFi-Load-Balancer/README.md

 #### Installing prometheus and grafana

 Prometheus is an open-source systems monitoring and alerting toolkit [x](https://prometheus.io/docs/introduction/overview/).
+It consists of a server that scrapes metrics from targets and stores them in a time series database.
+There are many exporters available for different applications and services including OpenWrt.
 Grafana is an open-source dashboard and data visualization tool [x](https://grafana.com/grafana/).
 It can be configured to use Prometheus as a data source.
 It is easy to use, well documented and has a large community. [x](https://grafana.com/blog/2021/02/09/how-i-monitor-my-openwrt-router-with-grafana-cloud-and-prometheus/)

 The recommended packages can be installed using this command